Move in and move out

 We discourage the use of trailers or large moving trucks.
 Most of our parking lots do not allow for the easy navigation or parking of vehicles with trailers.
 If you bring a trailer or large truck, you will need to unload further away from your residence hall and move items.
 The parking lot that can best accommodate trailers and large vehicles is lot C7.
 We encourage you to view the campus map.

-We will have a very small number of people available to assist those that need it.
-Speak with a Parking Lot volunteer when you arrive to let them know of your need and we will mobilize the volunteers to assist with large items, if possible.
+We will have a small number of volunteers available to assist those that need it.
+Speak with a volunteer or the staff at the front desk when you arrive to let them know of your need and we will mobilize the volunteers to assist with large items, if possible.

 There is no parent portion of NSO.
 Returning students do not need to participate again.